Born:Feb 12, 1953 in Drogheda, Co. Louth, Ireland.

 Original/Home Club:Drogehda, Ireland / County Louth GC

 Played as the Travis Perkins plc Senior Masters (Aug 31-Sept 2).
-Second-placed Peter Fowler (Aus) finished 1 shot behind Smyth (Ire).
+Second-placed Peter Fowler (Aus) finished 1 shot behind Des Smyth (Ire), who recorded his second win in this event in three years, and last of his five wins on the Europeam Senior Tour.
 [Duke's course, Woburn GC, nr Milton Keynes, Bucks].

 Played as the Van Lanschot Senior Open (June 24-26).
 Second-placed Peter Fowler (Aus) and Tim Thelen (USA) finished 2 shots behind Smyth (Ire).
 [Koninklijke (Royal) Haagsche G&CC, Wassenaar, nr The Hague].